dgilland/pydash/CONTRIBUTING.rst

 make test-full
 --------------

 Run unittest and linting for all supported Python versions. **NOTE:** This will fail if you do not have all Python versions installed on your system.
 If you are on an Ubuntu based system, the `Dead Snakes PPA`_ is a good resource for easily installing multiple Python versions.
-If for whatever reason you're unable to have all Python versions on your development machine, note that Travis-CI will run full integration tests on all pull requests (minus linting).
+If for whatever reason you're unable to have all Python versions on your development machine, note that Travis-CI will run full integration tests on all pull requests.

 ::